k3ntako/5th-Dimension-CLI/README.md

 If you want to change the font size, please look at the settings in your Terminal application.

 ## Testing
-This program was built using test-driven development to ensure maximal test coverage.
+This program was built using test-driven development.
 Mocha, Chai, and Sinon were used to write the tests.

 Run tests:
 ```